 - Japanese Ranguage: "I rike it, I rike it!" in "Update Day."

-- Neologism: They both call each other a "pussard".
+- They both call each other a "pussard".

-- No Fourth Wall: There is and isn't one; they both look at the camera, talk to the camera men, and the camera men themselves are even in some of the shots.
+- No Fourth Wall: They both look at the camera and talk to the camera men, and the camera men themselves are even in some of the shots.

-- Paper-Thin Disguise: Matt's attempt to dress as Vince Valence, and Jay's Hasidic Jew outfit.
+- Paper-Thin Disguise: Matt's attempt to dress as Vince Valence, and Jay's stereotypical Hasidic Jew outfit.

 - The Piano Player: Jay has been described by Matt as a music savant.
 Occasionally Matt tries his hand at the piano himself.

-- Running Gag: "Basically it's hard because right now I only have a double jump..."
+- "Basically it's hard because right now I only have a double jump..."

 - In the Piano Sessions, every episode starts with Matt trying to do some sort of cleaning/repairing activity (always with kitchen gloves on).
-He asks Jay for help, and all Jay does is play a song that is nostalgic for them both.
+He asks Jay for help, and all Jay does is play a song.

 - Matt makes high fives weird.